-Resources cost money so using fewer of them helps the bottom line.
+- Sustainability may lower your costs and increase profitability: Resources cost money so using fewer of them helps the bottom line.
 As a result, sustainable businesses often perform better financially according to studies by organizations like the Economist Intelligence Unit, Harvard, and MIT Sloan.

 Planning to be a sustainable business